keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 1. Edit your local copy to modify some values

-1. To apply the modified configuration. install Keptn by adding the following string to your `helm upgrade` command line:
+1. To apply the modified configuration, install Keptn by adding the following string to your `helm upgrade` command line: